How to Work From Home Effectively

 4. Avoid Distractions

-As tempting as it may be, keep the TV turned off and make sure your friends know that even though you are working remotely, that does not mean you have more free time.
+As tempting as it may be, one of the most effective ways on how to work from home is to keep the TV turned off and make sure your friends know that even though you are working remotely, that does not mean you have more free time.

 If you are worried about staying disciplined, try listening to hypnosis audio to improve your concentration.
 World-renowned therapist Marisa Peer created her Improve Memory and Concentration to aid focus, retention, and recall.